Rest and Recovery for Men | Sleep, Deloads and Active Recovery

 If every workout feels like a test of willpower, recovery is probably not a soft detail anymore.
 It is the limiting factor.
-The goal is not to rest more randomly.
-The goal is to match stress, sleep, food, movement, and deloads so your training can keep moving.
+Better recovery does not mean softer standards.
+It means better training math.

-• Recovery is active training management, not laziness or lost discipline.
+• Recovery is how training becomes progress; it is not laziness or lost discipline.

 The Prime Perspective